 34. ZERO DARK THIRTY (2012)

 There was no shame in Zero Dark Thirty losing out to Argo at the 85th Academy Awards but Kathryn Bigelow’s movie would have been a worthy winner as well.
 Her telling of the decade long manhunt for Al-Qaeda leader Osama Bin Laden was one of the most gripping thrillers of the decade.
 It also gave Jessica Chastain the role of a lifetime, one that she used to claim her spot as one of the best actresses on the planet.
+In fact the film would have been higher up our list if it wasn't for the factual inaccuracies that have now been revealed in the way the US extracted information on Al Queda from those held captive; see the equally brilliant The Report (2019) for the full story on that point.

 33. TOY STORY 3 (2010)